Floorp-Projects/Floorp/suite/branding/icons/windows/readme.txt

 The Original Code is readme.txt by Brian Bober

+The Initial Developer of the Original Code is
+Brian Bober.
 Portions created by the Initial Developer are Copyright (C) 2003 the Initial Developer.
 All Rights Reserved.